 E3-India is a collaborative initiative by the Regulatory Assistance Project (RAP) and Cambridge Econometrics (CE) to support evidence-based policymaking in India.
 Developed with transparency and ease of access in mind, the comprehensive state-level model allows users to develop a shared and collective understanding of energy issues, creating space for consensus-based policy interventions.

-E3-India is available to all users, free of charge, under license for academic use to enable independent validation to inform policymaking.
 The model is vetted and updated through regular engagement with local experts and potential users.

 The E3-India Model Provides